bobheadxi/bobheadxi.github.io/content/_posts/2021-06-20-introducing-dark-mode.md

 On [articles in the Sourcegraph Blog](https://about.sourcegraph.com/blog/optimizing-a-code-intel-commit-graph/#Performance-improvements) (and I recall that you can do this on Medium as well), I noticed that images were "blown up" - wider than the content - and I thought the effect looked quite nice, giving an expansive canvas for media to be enjoyed while still maintaining a nice reading experience for all the other stuff.

 To do this myself, I turned images I wanted to be blown up into `<figure>` elements, and gave them expanded widths, along with `<figcaption>`.
-This also served nicely to standardize the raw HTML I'd been previously using to give images captions.
+This also served nicely to standardise the raw HTML I'd been previously using to give images captions.

 <figure>
 	<img src="../../assets/images/dark-mode/wide-image.png" />